Balaban 10-cage

 In the mathematical field of graph theory, the Balaban 10-cage or Balaban (3,10)-cage is a 3-regular graph with 70 vertices and 105 edges named after Alexandru T. Balaban.
 Published in 1972, It was the first 10-cage discovered but it is not unique.

-The complete list of 10-cages and the proof of minimality was given by Mary R. O'Keefe and Pak Ken Wong.
-There exist 3 distinct (3,10)-cages, the other two being the Harries graph and the Harries–Wong graph.
-Moreover, the Harries–Wong graph and Harries graph are cospectral graphs.
+The proof of minimality of the number of vertices was given by Mary R. O'Keefe and Pak Ken Wong.
+There are 2 other distinct (3,10)-cages, the Harries graph and the Harries–Wong graph.
+The Harries–Wong graph and Harries graph are also cospectral.

 The Balaban 10-cage has chromatic number 2, chromatic index 3, diameter 6, girth 10 and is hamiltonian.
 It is also a 3-vertex-connected graph and 3-edge-connected.
 The book thickness is 3 and the queue number is 2.